iHRIS/iHRIS/docs/admin/manual_install.md

 ### Install dependencies for your site

-This assumes that you are still inside your_site_name directory
+This assumes that you are still inside your-site-name directory

 ```bash
 sudo npm install